 A quadratic equation is written in the form y = ax² + bx + c.
 To find the equation of a quadratic from its graph, the values of a, b and c must be calculated.
 To do so, three points on the graph must be known.
 These can be substituted in the general form of a quadratic, which would give 3 equations that can be solved simultaneously to find the values of a, b and c.

 Systems of simultaneous equations can be solved by graphing: the solutions to the system will be the points of intersection on their graphs.

-The graphs of a quadratic equation and a cubic equation are drawn on the same set of axes.
-Given that the two graphs intersect twice, state the number of solutions for this pair of simultaneous equations.
+The graphs of two equations are drawn on the same set of axes.
+Given that the two graphs intersect twice, state the number of solutions for this pair of simultaneous equations and explain your answer.

 End of page